EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 ***

 Usually, we will want to use a conditional statement when we are looping something and we want to check the value of a specific variable in that loop and run a piece of code accordingly.
-For that it's important to know that in computer science **the first number is zero**.
+For that it's important to know that in computer science **the first number is zero** :interrobang:

-If all this in mind, let's look at some examples:
+With all this in mind, let's look at some examples:

 `if i == 0`   ---->  if `i` is equal to `0`, *remember: 0 is the first number so equal could mean **the first time something happens**</br>